Written byConnie Yang

 Updating apps can enable them to be compatible with the updated OS and allow you to enjoy all the latest features they added with bugs patched.

-Commonly, a software update contains first-party apps updates, including Safari, iTunes, Books, Messages, Mail, FaceTime, Calendar, and Photos.
+Commonly, a macOS update contains the preinstalled app (or we say first-party app) updates, including Safari, iTunes, Books, Messages, Mail, FaceTime, Calendar, and Photos.

-For other first-party apps (such as iMovie, Keynote) and the Apple-approved third-party software, you need to update them in App Store.
+For other first-party apps (such as iMovie and Keynote) and the Apple-approved third-party software, you need to update them in App Store.

 - Open the Apple menu > App Store.